liuminhaw/gopl/README.md

 ## Chapter 5 - Functions
 A function lets us wrap up a sequence of statements as a unit that can be called from elsewhere in a program [Codes](ch5/README.md)

+## Chapter 6 - Methods
+An object is simply a value or variable that has methods, and a method is a function associated with a particular type [Codes](ch6/README.md)